pranjal-kaushik-47/ttg-arena/README.md

 - bosses are hidden and not mandatory but enemies keeps getting harder, 2-3 levels after boss level enemies will have a chance to have the boss's abilities and the only way to get that abality is to go back a level and search for the boss

-- Boss abalities will include stuff like teliportation, reducing players eyesight, AOE attacks, time manipulation etc.
+- Boss abalities will include stuff like teliportation, reducing players eyesight, AOE attacks, time manipulation, creating walls etc.